UNITSEV3N/BatteryMan/README.md

 # BatteryMan

-This is the first attempt at learning the very basics of Unreal Engine C++ APII.
+This is the first attempt at learning the very basics of Unreal Engine C++ API.

 Made with Unreal Engine 4.27.2